Properties and comparison of some Kriging sub-model aggregation methods: Covariance-free aggregation techniques

 \end{proposition}

-The detailed proof is given in Appendix~\ref{app:nonconsistency}.
-Its intuitive explanation is that the aggregation methods for which the proposition applies ignore the correlations between the different Kriging predictors.
-Hence, for prediction points around which the density of observation points is smaller than on average, too much weight can be given to Kriging predictors based on distant observation points.
+It is easy to see that the proposition applies to the POE, GPOE, BCM, RBCM methods introduced above.
+Hence, Proposition~\ref{prop:nonconsistency} constitutes a significant theoretical drawback for an important class of aggregation techniques in the literature, which are based solely on conditional variances.

-We remark that Proposition~\ref{prop:nonconsistency} applies to the PoE, gPoE, BCM, rBCM methods introduced above.
-Furthermore, the assumptions made on $k$ in this proposition are satisfied by many stationary covariance functions, including those of the Mat\'ern model, with the notable exception of the Gaussian covariance function (Proposition~1 in \cite{vazquez10pointwise}).
+The detailed proof is given in \nicolas{Appendix}~\ref{app:nonconsistency}.
+The intuitive explanation is that the aggregation methods for which the proposition applies ignore the correlations between the different Kriging predictors.
+Hence, for prediction points around which the density of observation points is smaller than on average, too much weight can be given to Kriging predictors based on distant observation points. \nicolas{It is worth noting} that, in the proof of Proposition~\ref{prop:nonconsistency}, the density of observation points in the subset of $D$ where the inconsistency occurs is asymptotically negligible compared to the average density of observation points.
+Hence, this proof does not apply to triangular arrays of observation points for which the density is uniform (for instance grids of points or uniformly distributed random points).
+Thus, Proposition~\ref{prop:nonconsistency} does not preclude the consistency of the POE, GPOE, BCM, RBCM methods for uniformly dense observation points.
+It should be noted that when doing optimization, or when looking for optimal designs for parameter estimation, see Fig. 4 in~\cite{zhu2006spatial}, one may naturally end up with strongly non-uniform densities of observation points, so that unbalanced designs leading to non-consistency are not purely theoretical.